 There is no challenge in making this raw chocolate chia pudding, however.
 It is SUPER simple to throw together and can be made in five minutes.
 Sweetened only with dates and thickened with chia seeds, one of natures most powerful superfoods, it’s a dessert you can feel great about feeding the whole family.

-- Pour into 4 individual serving cups and refrigerate for at least 2 hours.
+Pour into 4 custard cups and refrigerate for at least 2 hours.

 You may also like: